 Quoting correctly doesn’t have to be a slow and manual process.
 By creating a master record of all material and labour prices, you can quickly calculate cost estimates for various projects.
 It even makes it easy to add your markup so you can turn a profit.

-WorkBuddy is a cloud-based job management app with custom price book features.
+WorkBuddy is a cloud-based job management platform with custom price book features.
 You can log different service codes, materials, and labour prices into the system to streamline on-field job quoting.
 What’s more, you can preset and adjust pricing depending on the job type, timeline, and region.
 This means that no matter where the job is, you have everything you need to produce accurate and competitive quotes.